If you’ve spoken to other pre-law students about law school rankings, you’ve probably heard some obscure acronyms: HYS, CCN,andT14.

 What do they mean?
 Glad you asked.

-The next three spots are perennially filled by the CCN schools: Columbia Law School, Chicago Law School, and New York University School of Law.
+The next three spots used to be filled by the CCN schools: Columbia Law School, University of Chicago Law School, and New York University School of Law.
+Chicago recently rose to number three.

 T14 refers to the top 14 law schools.
-The group is fairly consistent, although the University of Texas at Austin Law School has recently edged out Georgetown Law School for the 14th spot in the U.S. News & World Report rankings.
+The group is fairly consistent, although UCLA and the University of Texas at Austin Law School have occasionally edged out Georgetown Law School for the 14th spot in the U.S. News & World Report rankings.

 Now we can add the University of California—Los Angeles to that list.